NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 ![GitHub Offer Delete Branch](../fig/github-offer-delete-branch.png)

 That's it!
 You created some new content for a repository which does not allow you to commit changes directly to the `main` branch.
 You did this by creating a new branch in GitHub, editing the file there, then committing it.
-You responded to a request for some re-work by the repository administrator, whoc then successfully merged your changes with the rest of the repository.
+You responded to a request for some re-work by the repository administrator, who then successfully merged your changes with the rest of the repository.
 Finally, you deleted your branch as it was no longer needed.

 # Pull Requests - working locally
 We don't have to work online in order to create a pull request from a branch.
 As a collaborator on the project, you can clone and branch locally as you did earlier.
 Open up your console and make a clone of the `countries` repository.